Click to shop Chicken Hatching Eggs.

 - Avoid dirty or soiled eggs for they can cause contamination in the incubator resulting in a low hatch rate.

 - I recommend purchasing your eggs from a reputable hatchery.
-If you purchase hatching eggs and have them shipped, let the eggs settle for 24-48 hours, with the fat end up, before putting them into the incubator.
+If you purchase hatching eggs and have them shipped, let the eggs settle for at least 12 hours, with the fat end up, before putting them into the incubator.

 Set up your incubator and let it run for a minimum of 24 hours prior to setting your eggs.
 This gives time to reach the proper temperature and humidity.